 - Finding your purpose or passion

 - Having a more balanced life

 - Staying consistent

 Everyone can use some accountability and encouragement in their own lives.
 Especially if they are lacking positive support from those closest to them.
 When making changes, it is common for those around you to worry about your safety and security.
 And, sometimes it’s simply because they don’t want you to change.

 Have you ever noticed that when you take on a challenge along with a friend, such as taking walks together perhaps, that you are more likely to keep at it long term?
 With an accountability partner, we work harder and we typically stick with it long enough to see a true difference in our lives.

-The benefits of having a life coach to serve as an accountability partner is that he or she can keep you motivated towards your goals and help you identify and overcome any obstacles that would normally derail you from continuing in the past.
+The benefits of having a life coach to serve as an accountability partner is that he or she can keep you motivated towards your goals.

 What is the Difference Between a Therapist and a Life Coach?